barbagroup/PetIBM/doc/installation.md

 ---

-### Optional: using AmgX to solve linear systems on multiple GPUs
+### Optional: using NVIDIA AmgX to solve linear systems on multiple GPUs

-PetIBM implements the possibility to solve linear systems on CUDA-capable GPU devices using the Nvidia [AmgX](https://github.com/NVIDIA/AMGX) library.
+PetIBM implements the possibility to solve linear systems on CUDA-capable GPU devices using the NVIDIA [AmgX](https://github.com/NVIDIA/AMGX) library.

 To solve linear systems on multiple GPU devices with PetIBM, the user must install CUDA and AmgX before building PetIBM.